Remington Steele

 Giselle: 20

 Her untied canvas gi jacket floated over her tee shirt and around her hips.
 Her sleeves snapped the air properly when she moved quickly enough.
-Knox sat at the kitchen table staring through them as he waited for his study group to arrive.
+Knox sat staring through them as he waited for his study group to arrive.
 She took Andrew’s other hand to emphasize the importance of the ability to do a technique left- or right-handed.

 “See, Andrew, that’s why she has the brown belt and you have the blue one.”